SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 ![alt text](Images/ds2filetypes.png)

 #### Dataset - Combined
-<p>Combining these datasets leads to a large imbalance in numbers of images with sunglasses.
+<p>Combining these datasets leads to a large imbalance in numbers of images of either glasses or no glasses against those with sunglasses.
 This has the potential to bias the model against the sunglasses class.
-To rectify, when creating training data, we could take all images from sunglasses and equal images from glasses and plain but we will wait till model evaluation to see how this effects performance.</p>
+To rectify, when creating training data, one possible solution is to take all images from sunglasses and an equal number of images from glasses and plain but the project will use model evaluation to see how this imbalance effects model performance.</p>

 ![alt text](Images/counts.png)